Syair Sinyor Kosta

 Added: November 2005

 The digital text was provided by Roger Tol, and adapted to the MCP format.
-In case there may be minor discrepancies between the MCP text and the published text, the published text is to be preferred.
+In case of discrepancies between the MCP text and the published text, the published text is to be preferred.